QuincyChengAtWork/katacoda-scenarios/conjur-oss-on-kubernetes/finish.md

 Awesome!
-You have completed this tutorial and learnt how to deploy Conjur on Kubernetes using Helm, and secure your applications using Secretless Broker.
+You have completed this tutorial and learnt how to deploy Conjur on Kubernetes using Helm.